reach4help/reach4help/functions/README.md

 ## How To Contribute

-We store all of our issues within GitHub and you can see the relevant issues on the [back end project board](https://github.com/reach4help/reach4help/projects/1).

-Join out **#team-back-end** channel with the [Reach4Help Slack](https://join.slack.com/t/reach4help/shared_invite/zt-cu9pfz83-pAIKBDha17r5~W4thvn2Bw)
+Join out **#team-development** channel with the [Reach4Help Slack](https://join.slack.com/t/reach4help/shared_invite/zt-cu9pfz83-pAIKBDha17r5~W4thvn2Bw)

-## Team Scope and Responsibilities

-The back end team is responsible for maintaing and developing the following:
+## Useage

+The functions directory is a subrepo within a monorepo.
+This used as the backend for Reach4Help website and resource map.

 - [Firestore Triggers](https://firebase.google.com/docs/functions/firestore-events): Functions that are invoked by collection events (Create/Update/Delete of records in Firestore)
 - [Firestore Rules](https://firebase.google.com/docs/firestore/security/get-started): A set of rules and computations that prevent access (read/write/delete) to certain records and collections.